 Outdoor options include the $199 Arlo, which is weatherproof, battery-powered, has infrared night vision, and the most recent seven days of motion-triggered footage is free to view online.
 Alternatively, the Nest Cam Outdoor also costs $199.

-For this article, we have budgeted for one indoor and one outdoor camera, each costing $200.
+For this article, we have budgeted for one indoor and one outdoor camera, for a total of $350.

 Like the superhero utility belt of your smart home, the smart plug is flexible, dependable and simple to use.
 Just fit one to a wall outlet, connect it to your home Wi-Fi via the companion smartphone app, and fit almost any device to it.
-Now, that device can be switched on or off using the plug's app, or by speaking to your AI assistant of choice.
+That device can now be switched on or off using the plug's phone app, or by speaking to your AI assistant of choice.

 Smart plugs are useful for controlling simple devices like fans, heaters and air conditioning units, because they can only control the power outlet and no features of the actual device.
 Just make sure the device powers up and works as intended when it is switched on at the wall, and a smart plug will work just fine.

-As part of the $2,000 budget for this article, we have opted for two of these plugs, adding $40 to our total.
+As part of the $2,000 budget for this article, we have opted for four plugs, adding around $40 to our total.

 The smart garden can be a whole separate topic, but given we have some budget left we thought we'd highlight smart irrigation systems like the Rachio 3.
 This hooks up to your existing system, but gives it real intelligence in the form of hyperlocal weather forecasts and the ability to give your plants and lawn exactly the right amount of water each day.